Meijer: History

 Meijer was founded as Meijer's in Greenville, Michigan, in 1934 by Hendrik Meijer, a Dutch immigrant.
 Meijer was a local barber who entered the grocery business during the Great Depression.
 His first employees included his 14-year-old son, Frederik Meijer, who later became chairman of the company.
 The current co-chairmen, brothers Hank and Doug Meijer, are Hendrik's grandsons.
 After studying trends in the grocery industry, Meijer was among the first stores to offer self-service shopping and shopping carts.
 He also offered staple items, such as vinegar, at bargain prices.

 The Greenville store was successful and additional Meijer groceries were opened in Cedar Springs (1942) and Ionia (1946).
 The first Grand Rapids store opened on South Division Avenue in 1949.
-By the 1960s, the company had over two dozen stores located throughout West Michigan.
+By the 1960s, the company operated more than 24 stores throughout West Michigan.